Hubs-Foundation/hubs-docs/docs/dev-contributing.md

 This page outlines opportunities for people who want to contribute to the Hubs project.
 We welcome external contributions that align with the project's mission around enabling collaboration and communication through shared 3D spaces.
 You can find information about how to contribute to Hubs and the supporting projects that make up the platform here.

-If you're starting a large change, you might want first to discuss it in one of the Discord development channels.
+If you're starting a large change, you might want to first discuss it in one of the [Discord](https://discord.com/invite/hubs-498741086295031808) development channels.

 Contributors are expected to abide by the project's [Code of Conduct](https://github.com/Hubs-Foundation/hubs/blob/master/CODE_OF_CONDUCT.md) and to be respectful of the project and people working on it.